rh-mobb/documentation/content/docs/rosa/sts-cluster-logging-addon/_index.md

 date: '2022-09-14T22:07:09.764151'
 title: Work Around to fix the issue with the logging-addon on ROSA STS Clusters
 ---
-# Work Around to fix the issue with the logging-addon on ROSA STS Clusters

 Currently, the logging-addon is not working on ROSA STS clusters.
 This is due to permissions missing from the Operator itself.
 This is a work around to provide credentials to the addon.